 1. For undergraduate pre-registration nursing, midwifery and allied health courses, other than those in dental hygiene and dental therapy, the transfer of funding responsibility from the Department of Health and Social Care took effect from 2017-18.
-Transfer of funding responsibility for undergraduate dental hygiene and dental therapy and for postgraduate pre-registration courses took effect from 2018-19.
+The transfer of funding responsibility for undergraduate dental hygiene and dental therapy and for postgraduate pre-registration courses took effect from 2018-19.
 The fundability status of students may therefore vary according to when a student started their course, the level of the course and, for some professions, whether or not the course was previously provided under a contract with an NHS organisation.
-Guidance on fundability status is provided in Annex F. Accordingly, Tables 6a, 6b and 6c collect some data separately according to the year students started courses.
-The differences between the data collected in HESES19 and the data collected in 2018-19 are described under 'Summary of changes and clarifications since HESES18 and HEIFES18' in Part I of this guidance.
+Guidance on fundability status is provided in Annex F. The differences between the data collected in HESES20 and the data collected in 2019-20 are described under 'Summary of changes and clarifications since HESES19' in Part I of this guidance.